EnhancedNetwork/TOHE-Docs/options/Impostors/Hindering/Dazzler.md

 ---

 The Dazzler can Shapeshift into players to reduce their vision permanently, if you die their vision returns to normal.
+* Max
-* Max: Set the Maximum amount of Dazzlers that can be in a match
+  * Set the Maximum amount of Dazzlers that can be in a match
 * Kill Cooldown
   * Set how long the Dazzler needs to wait to Kill
 * Dazzle Cooldown